BuildOnViction/docs/docs/general/faq.md

 	On the other hand, it is too early to focus on competition as it is more important to expand the whole blockchain ecosystem rather than to compete.

 	TomoChain has a unique position in which it adds value to the Ethereum ecosystem by addressing scalability and governance issues while keeping the same smart-contracts and general architecture.

-	In terms of TPS, 1'000 or 1 million TPS are just numbers, if others can do it, then TomoChain will be able to achieve similar in a reasonable amount of time—masternodes will scale very well.

 !!! quote "TomoChain is EVM-compatible.
 What does that mean?"
     EVM means Ethereum Virtual Machine.